Iroko: Cultural beliefs

 The tree is feared in some cultures where it originates and hence is shunned or revered with offerings.
-Yoruba people believe that the tree is inhabited by a spirit, and anybody who sees the Iroko-man face to face becomes insane and speedily dies.
+Yoruba people believe that the tree possess an animating force/spirit (Olúwéré), and anybody who sees the 'Iroko-man' face to face becomes insane and speedily dies.
 According to the Yoruba, any man who cuts down any iroko tree causes devastating misfortune on himself and all of his family, although if they need to cut down the tree they can make a prayer afterwards to protect themselves.

 They also claim that the spirit of the Iroko can be heard in houses which use iroko wood, as the spirit of the Iroko is trapped in the wood.
 In Nigeria the iroko wood is of much lower quality due to soil conditions as well as root-rot.
 Some Westerners refer to the wood as "poor man's teak".